Avtn-K/ALGORITHMS-StanfordUni/README.md

 # ALGORITHMS-StanfordUni
-Exercises from the Coursera course of Algorithms - Stanford University.
+Exercises from the Coursera course of Algorithms - Stanford University and other algorithms coded for practice.